sentiens/phone-book/README.md

 ## Quickstart

-To start it you need install [json-server](https://github.com/typicode/json-server)
+To start it you to need install [json-server](https://github.com/typicode/json-server)

 Then run `yarn install` or `npm install`